Shrimp Scampi

 chopped basil and parsley for garnish

-Let it almost reduce and add cleaned raw shrimp, cut in halves (optional).
-Stir and let cook until pink.
-Season with salt and pepper.
+Add pressed garlic into the shrimp and stir well.
+Taste and season with salt and pepper, if needed.
 Rinse and chop bok choy cabbage.
 Add to the mixture and let cook for another minute.
-Add cooked pasta and toss together.
+Add cooked hot pasta and toss together.
 Garnish with basil and parsley.
 Buon appetito!

 Wine pairing suggestions: